premAI-io/state-of-open-source-ai/mlops-engines.md

 To measure the output quality or accuracy of an LLM, there are various datasets the model gets tested on.
 For an in-depth guide, please refer to this [blog post](https://dev.premai.io/blog/evaluating-open-source-llms) which explains the popular datasets used to benchmark open-source models.
 For a quick snapshot, the [hugging face leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) can be a good place to start when evaluating the accuracy of an LLM.

 For operational metrics like latency and throughput, the hardware being used and the runtime enviroment of the application can play a large role.
-Many AI models, especially LLMs, run faster on a GPU enabled device. {cite}`nvidia-gpu-inference` The same GPU enabled model may have different latency and throughput numbers when tested on an optimized inference server such as [Nvidia Triton](https://developer.nvidia.com/triton-inference-server).
+Many AI models, especially LLMs, run faster on a GPU enabled device. {cite}`nvidia-gpu-inference` The same GPU enabled model may have different latency and throughput numbers when tested on an optimised inference server such as [Nvidia Triton](https://developer.nvidia.com/triton-inference-server).

-Closed-source models like [Cohere](https://txt.cohere.com/nvidia-boosts-inference-speed-with-cohere/) tend to give better baseline performance from an operational perspective because they come with many of the inference optimizations out of the box.
+Closed-source models like [Cohere](https://txt.cohere.com/nvidia-boosts-inference-speed-with-cohere) tend to give better baseline performance from an operational perspective because they come with many of the inference optimisations out of the box.
 Open-source models on the other hand, need to be manually integrated with inference servers to obtain similar performance. {cite}`cohere-trition`

 ### Cost